phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 ## What is a LiveView?

-LiveViews are processes that receives events, updates its state, and render updates to a page as diffs.
+LiveViews are processes that receive events, update their state, and render updates to a page as diffs.

-The LiveView programming model is declarative: instead of saying "once event X happens, change Y on the page", events in LiveView are regular messages which may cause changes to its state.
-Once the state changes, LiveView will re-render the relevant parts of its HTML template and push it to the browser, which updates itself in the most efficient manner.
+The LiveView programming model is declarative: instead of saying "once event X happens, change Y on the page", events in LiveView are regular messages which may cause changes to the state.
+Once the state changes, the LiveView will re-render the relevant parts of its HTML template and push it to the browser, which updates the page in the most efficient manner.

 LiveView state is nothing more than functional and immutable Elixir data structures.
 The events are either internal application messages (usually emitted by `Phoenix.PubSub`) or sent by the client/browser.

-LiveView is first rendered statically as part of regular HTTP requests, which provides quick times for "First Meaningful Paint", in addition to helping search and indexing engines.
+Every LiveView is first rendered statically as part of a regular HTTP request, which provides quick times for "First Meaningful Paint", in addition to helping search and indexing engines.
-Then a persistent connection is established between client and server.
+A persistent connection is then established between the client and server.
 This allows LiveView applications to react faster to user events as there is less work to be done and less data to be sent compared to stateless requests that have to authenticate, decode, load,